1964 – 1996 (32 years)

 The same lineup briefly reunited from 1992–1994, resulting in a European tour — both headlining and opening a few concerts for U2 — and a live album, Live MCMXCIII.
 Cale sang most of the songs Nico had performed with the group.

 Before the band could tour the U.S. or record — an MTV Unplugged album was proposed — Cale and Reed fell out again, breaking up the band once more.
 The definitive end to the band's checkered career came when Sterling Morrison died of cancer in 1995.
+Reed's death in 2013 put a permanent end to any hopes of further Velvet Underground reunions; tributes poured out from all corners of the internet upon the news.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!